 So far, many supporters of reform have been frustrated by the administration’s timidity in applying the new law.
 For example, defining an essential benefits package has been left to the states, even though many are awaiting further guidance on other key ACA elements and are hard pressed to meet deadlines for getting exchanges up and running and giving insurers enough time to develop good plans.

 Another credible criticism is that the administration isn’t emphasizing long-term cost savings in health care.
 The irony here is that the same folks who criticize the reform for not doing enough to control costs are beating this drum now.
 Politics aside, the reality principle here is that it’s too soon for anyone to know whether key ACA features—such as reforming the delivery of care, changing the way we pay for care, and chucking failed experiments while replicating successful ones—reduce spending or not.
 Here our health care system needs imagination and patience in equal measure as we try new things and go with what works best.

 Sorely needed now is a shift in the debate to more constructive examination of what needs fixing.
 Why resurrect the bogus argument about “death panels” or waste time in calling this socialized medicine when there is so much work to be done to improve our health care system and results?
 The biggest challenges going forward are to tackle our complex system piece by piece, help the public understand this new legislation, and discredit those who raise straw men purely to scare people and delay legitimate change.

-Marilyn Moon is a Senior Vice President and Director of the Health program at the American Institutes for Research (AIR).
+Marilyn Moon is a an Institute Fellow at AIR.
 Dr. Moon has also served as a public trustee for the Social Security and Medicare trust funds.